 Healthcare industry in India is projected to reach $372 bn by 2022

-Healthcare industry in India comprises of hospitals, medical devices, clinical trials, outsourcing, telemedicine, medical tourism, health insurance and medical equipment.
-The industry is growing at a tremendous pace owing to its strengthening coverage, services and increasing expenditure by public as well private players.
+Healthcare industry in India comprises of hospitals, medical devices, clinical trials, outsourcing, telemedicine, medical tourism, health insurance, and medical equipment.
+The healthcare sector is growing at a tremendous pace owing to its strengthening coverage, services, and increasing expenditure by public as well private players.

 - The Indian Medical Tourism market is expected to grow from its current size of $3 bn to $7-8 bn by 2020

-- 70,000 Ayushman Bharat centres, which aim at providing primary health care services to communities closer to their homes, are operational in India
+- 70,000 Ayushman Bharat centers, which aim at providing primary health care services to communities closer to their homes, are operational in India

 Atmanirbhar Bharat Abhiyaan - Self Reliant India

 A special economic and comprehensive package of INR 20 lakh crores towards promoting manufacturing in India